Department of Biomedical Engineering

 Andrew DiMeo, Medical Device Development

 Biomedical engineering is a dynamic field stressing the application of engineering techniques and mathematical analysis to biomedical problems.
-Faculty research programs are key to the program, and they include four primary research directions: rehabilitation engineering, biomedical imaging, pharmacoengineering, regenerative medicine and biomedical microdevices.
+Faculty research programs are key to the program, and they include five primary research directions: rehabilitation engineering, biomedical imaging, pharmacoengineering, regenerative medicine and biomedical microdevices.
 The department offers graduate education in biomedical engineering leading to the master of science and doctor of philosophy degrees.
 Also, a joint graduate certificate in medical devices is offered.

 Students enter this program with backgrounds in engineering, physical science, mathematics, or biological science.
 Curricula are tailored to fit the needs and develop the potential of individual students.
 In addition, courses in statistics, mathematics, life sciences, and engineering sciences provide a well-rounded background of knowledge and skills.